The 25 Best Netflix Movies – February 2017

 Netflix has been something of a cultural phenomenon.
-Forget Facebook, forget Twitter, Netflix has changed everything.
-We are no longer tied to cable TV or satellite contracts, no longer have to watch boring shows because of set schedules or wait for three months before a movie hits the DVD store.
+Forget Facebook, forget Twitter–Netflix has changed everything.
+We are no longer tied to cable TV or satellite contracts, no longer have to watch boring shows on set schedules or wait three months before a movie hits the DVD store.
 Now we can have what we want, when we want, how we want.

-With that in mind, we have put together what we think are the 20 best Netflix Instant movies you can watch right now.
+With that in mind, here is what we think are the 25 best Netflix Instant movies you can watch right now.
 There will definitely be something here you’ll want to see!

 In no particular order:

 1. Touching the Void

 Initially, a movie about rock climbing doesn’t sound all that great, but Touching the Void is definitely worth a watch.
 All goes well with the two climbers until one breaks his leg on the way down.
 This is an intense “docudrama” with personal accounts from both climbers.

 2. St. Vincent

 Grumpy retired guy gets involved with neighbors’ lives, with predictably heartwarming results.
 Yes, St. Vincent is retreading a well-worn formula, but it has Bill Murray so it’s going to be funny.
 It is easy watching and worth a chortle or two, which is why it’s in this list.
 Plus, in case you missed it, Bill Murray.

 3. E.T. the Extra-Terrestrial